theima/ein/README.md

 This element controls where elements added to a child view inside a view template will render inside that (view)[#inserted-content].

+##### <e-group>

+Groups a number of elements so that they can be repeated or made conditional as one.
+The `<e-group>`-element will not show in the rendered output.

+### Groups

+Groups works differently from a view, they are a way to create reusable snippets of elements and views.
+The actions from elements inside the group is available to select for the view that is using the group.
+A group will be included without creating an element surrounding the children of the view template.

 ### Node View

 > **Note:** The way a child node is added by the view might change to an attribute on the template element.

 A node view is similar to an ordinary view except that they work with a child node.
-They return a stream of `actions` instead of events.
+The Action streamed returned from this view will be registered to the action map and result in updates to the model.
 The child node is created when the view is created and will spawn from the closest node above.
 This means that if a node view resides inside another node view, the child will be created from that views node.

 ```typescript
 nodeView<T>(name: string, template: string, actionMap: ActionMap<T>, actions: (select: Select) => Observable<Action>);